TG9541/rs485-ch340e/README.md

 The BOM is in the doc folder.

-Note: if U3 is populated, J3 selects either 5V (default) or 3.3V (1-2 open, 2-3 closed) operation of U1.
-This configuration option has not been testd.
+Note: the supply voltage of U1 can be selected with J3.
+It is either 5V (default) or 3.3V (1-2 open, 2-3 closed).
+This configuration option has not been tested.

 ## RS485 configuration:

+The built-in CH340E 3.3V LDO can provide a 3.3V supply for the RS485 transceiver which makes populating the linear voltage regulator U3 (XC6206P332MR) optional.
+For most applications it's better to populate U3 since the maximum number of RS485 nodes that can be connected to the bus might be limited by the current that the internal LDO can provide.

-Note: SW1 controlls "TX-RX echo" (pin1-1 closed) or "no echo" (pin2-3 closed).
-The latter is standard RS485 functionality.
+Note: SW1 controlls "TX-RX echo" (pin1-1 closed) or "no echo" (pin2-3 closed, this is standard RS485 functionality).
 If switching isn't required the pads can be bridged with a bit of solder.

-When using the built-in CH340E 3.3V LDO the maximum number of RS485 nodes is limited by the current provided by the internal LDO.
-For most applications it's betterto populate U3 (XC6206P332MR).
+Most people won't need switching and in a re-design I would certainly replace SW1 with a jumper.

 ### Core RS485 configuration (limited fan-out):
 Populate the following: